 3 Pass, subject to major corrections The degree is awarded, subject to the completion of major corrections to the satisfaction of the internal and external examiners.
-4 Resubmit The student is required to make substantial amendments and to submit the thesis for reexamination by the internal and external examiners.
+4 Resubmit The student is required to make substantial amendments and to submit the thesis for re- examination by the internal and external examiners.
 This may require a second oral examination.
+Resubmission is permitted once only, and only minor corrections are permissible.
 5 Award of lower degree This outcome is available only where the target award is a doctoral degree.
 The intended degree is not awarded, but an MPhil is awarded instead.
+Minor corrections will be permitted.
 6 Fail The student is not awarded any degree.

 - 14b.36 Following the oral examination, the panel will provide feedback to the student on its recommendations. - 14b.37 The panel will submit to RDC for approval a jointly written report detailing its recommendations, supported by evidence to substantiate the outcome.
 Any corrections and amendments required will be listed, along with any requirement for a second oral examination.
 This report must be submitted to the university within one week of the oral examination taking place. - 14b.38 If the examiners on the panel cannot substantially agree regarding the merits of the thesis, they will each be required to submit an independent report to RDC.
 These reports must include the same detail as required in section 14b.37 above.
-RDC will determine the most appropriate course of action, which can include recommending the appointment of a further external examiner. - 14b.39 The student will be given formal confirmation of the outcome and a statement of corrections required if appropriate, normally within 2 weeks of the oral examination. - 14b.40 The deadlines for corrections and/or re-submission will normally be: - o three months from the date of the oral examination for minor corrections: - o six months from the date of the oral examination for major corrections; or - o twelve months from the date of the oral examination for re-submission. - 14b.41 Students who fail to make the necessary corrections, or to re-submit their thesis, within the stated deadline will not normally be permitted to submit after that date and will be withdrawn. - 14b.42 The corrected/re-submitted thesis will be signed off by the internal examiner on behalf of the examination panel and confirmation of this sent to RDC for approval. - 14b.43 Once approved by RDC, the university will provide confirmation to the student in writing that they have been awarded the degree.
+RDC will determine the most appropriate course of action, which can include recommending the appointment of a further external examiner. - 14b.39 The student will be given formal confirmation of the outcome and a statement of corrections required if appropriate, normally within 2 weeks of the oral examination. - 14b.40 The deadlines for corrections and/or re-submission will normally be: - \circ three months from the date of the exam outcome notification letter for minor corrections - six months from the date of the exam outcome notification letter for major corrections, or - o twelve months from the date of the exam outcome notification letter for re-submission. - 14b.41 Students who fail to make the necessary corrections, or to re-submit their thesis, within the stated deadline will not normally be permitted to submit after that date and will be withdrawn. - 14b.42 The corrected/re-submitted thesis will be signed off by the internal examiner on behalf of the examination panel and confirmation of this sent to RDC for information.

-14b.44 If a student seeks to appeal against the outcome of a research degree examination they should follow the appeals procedure.
+- 14b.43 Once approved by RDC, the university will provide confirmation to the student in writing that they have been awarded the degree. - 14b.44 If a student seeks to appeal against the outcome of a research degree examination they should follow the appeals procedure.